openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

         | unionType
         | StringLiteral
         | keyofType
+        )
         | '(' type ')'
         ;

+The usage of annotations is defined in :ref:`Using Annotations`.

 The use of types is presented by the example below: